KILLinefficiency/Explore/Documentation/Explore Documentation.md

 3. something with spaces

 ```
-Instead of using just spaces, the user can also Explore's pipe character ``|`` for representating spaces.
+Instead of using just spaces, the user can also use Explore's pipe character ``|`` for spaces.
 ```
 :) > push alpha something|with|spaces
 :) > getmess